 The role of state and private sector stakeholders in the design of the MSc and in placement opportunities for students should become clearer, based on solid engagement structures.
-As placements and internships are expected to be a vital part of the study period, stakeholders should be consulted in the development of the programme of studies.
+At the moment, placement impediments related to the E-Learning traits of the programme and the variety of places where students can follow the course from, have not been adequately considered.